cypress-io/cypress-documentation/source/api/cypress-api/screenshot-api.md

 comments: false
 ---

-The Screenshot API allows you to:
+The Screenshot API allows you set defaults for how screenshots are captured.
+You can set defaults for the following:

-- Control which parts of the Cypress UI are captured
+- Which parts of the Cypress UI are captured
-- Control whether to scale your app in the screenshot
+- Whether to scale your app in the screenshot
-- Disable timers and animations when taking the screenshot
+- Whether to disable timers and animations when taking the screenshot
-- Automatically take screenshots when there are run failures
+- Whether to automatically take screenshots when there are run failures
-- Blackout certain elements when taking the screenshot
+- Which, if any, elements to black out when taking the screenshot
-- Wait for the command log to sync up before taking the screenshot
+- Whether to wait for the command log to synchronize before taking the screenshot

 # Syntax